 According to the American Stroke Association, women have more strokes than men and are more likely to die from a stroke than men.

 Some risk factors that are unique to women include:

 - long-term use of birth control pills in combination with other risk factors, such as smoking

 People of African-American and Hispanic descent are also at higher risk of stroke.

 The majority of strokes occur in people over the age of 65.
-However, research suggests that the rate of stroke hospitalizations and the presence of stroke risk factors in younger adults has increased significantly.
+However,

 Medical conditions that increase the risk of stroke include: